Georgi Ivanov (footballer, born 1976): Head coach

 After the fourth defeat in eight competitions, Levski Sofia have replaced the manager Ratko Dostanic, with the sports manager.

 He took over Levski in the 10th round, but collected only 9 points.
 After the end of the season, Ivanov finished with the team in third place and achieved qualification for the UEFA Europa League.

 On 20 May 2010, Ivanov hired Yasen Petrov as Levski's head coach, ending his coaching career.

 He also became caretaker manager of Levski following the resignation of Nikolay Kostov on 26 March 2012.

 On 10 October 2012, Ivanov was announced as the new manager of Lokomotiv Plovdiv, replacing Emil Velev.
 However, he left the team after just one day in charge of the training process.
 Between December 2012 and the summer of 2014, Ivanov served as manager of Cherno More Varna.
 After that he returned to Levski Sofia, where he alternated between the positions of head coach and director of football (on occasions also holding them at the same time).

 On 21 June 2016, Ivanov returned as manager of Cherno More, replacing Nikola Spasov.
 On 21 September 2017, he resigned following a streak of poor results.

-Executive Director
+Executive director

 In August 2019, he became the sports director of Lokomotiv Plovdiv.

 Bulgaria

-On 6 June 2022, Ivanov took over as interim manager of Bulgaria after the resignation of Yasen Petrov.